Documentation

 • A condition defines a situation or scenario that has the potential to cause organizational disruption.

-When combined, these elements compose a risk narrative that an organization must consider in cyber risk quantification.
+These elements compose a risk narrative that an organization must consider in cyber risk quantification.

 Cyber Risk Conditions

-From a cyber perspective, there are seven key elements that together describe a cyber risk condition:
+Seven key elements that together describe a cyber risk condition:

-• Actor – A person or group who would perpetrate the actions that result in a cyber risk event.
+• Actor: A person or group who would perpetrate the actions that result in a cyber risk event.
 The actor could be known, such as a cybercrime syndicate or a nation-state, or unknown.
 The actor could also be an insider.

-• Motive – The reason why the actor takes the action.
+• Motive: The reason why the actor takes the action.
 Common motives include financial gain, political gain, ideological motivations, competitive gain, and societal disruption or activism.

 Cyber Risk Consequences